-Vineyards: The Estate Vineyard was acquired in 2005, located at the base of Atlas Peak near HDV winery on Monticello Road.
-This vineyard is substantially cooler than nearly all other Napa Valley Cabernet vineyards.
-To counter the late-ripening tendencies of this cool site, the vineyard was planted on a rootstock that ripens the fruit earlier, resulting in earlier-ripening than would be expected from a lower temperature location.
-With cooling breezes and morning fog, the thin soil layer and tilted slope limits vine size and Cabernet Sauvignon yields to 3 tons/acre, and allows for full ripeness at a lower brix and resulting alcohol level.
-It is planted to close 1 x 2 meter spacing, sustainably farmed with cover crops, occasional tilled, with select drip irrigation, varying types of canopy management, and leaf-pulling and shoot positioning that optimizes ripening while minimizing heat vulnerability.
-Wines of lower alcohol are achieved from this cooler site, without any winemaking watering back.
+Vineyards: The Estate Vineyard was acquired in 2005 at the base of Atlas Peak near HDV winery on Monticello Road in the uniquely cool “Vichy Springs Area” microclimate.
+With cooling breezes and morning fog, bud break is 3 weeks later and harvest is 6 weeks later than nearby regions.
+Consequently, it was planted on a rootstock that ripens the fruit earlier, resulting in earlier harvests than would be expected from this chilly location.
+The thin soil layer and tilted slope limits vine size and yields to 3 tons/acre, and allows for full ripeness at a lower brix and resulting alcohol level.
+Planted to tight 1 x 2 meter spacing.
+Sustainably farmed with cover crops, soil tilling, selective drip irrigation, varying types of canopy management, and leaf-pulling and shoot positioning that optimizes ripening while minimizing heat vulnerability.

 Sauvignon Blanc 2021, Lake County SUMMER RELEASE TBD

 Winery Tasting Notes: “Vibrant, brilliant pale straw color with a greenish tinge.
 Fresh and aromatic on the nose, this wine exhibits lively notes of ripe melon and subtle tropical aromas that are well integrated.
 On the palate, it is crisp and refreshing, with a balanced acid profile.”
 Using a new vineyard source, soon to be released this summer.